Brad Baxter

-Herman Brad Baxter (born May 5, 1967) is a former professional American football running back who played in the National Football League from 1989 to 1995.
-Drafted by the Minnesota Vikings in the eleventh round of the 1989 NFL Draft, Baxter failed to make the team but caught on with the New York Jets.
+Herman Brad Baxter (born May 5, 1967) is an American former professional football fullback in the National Football League (NFL) from 1989 to 1995.
+He played college football for the Alabama State Hornets.
+Selected by the Minnesota Vikings in the 11th round of the 1989 NFL draft, Baxter failed to make the team but caught on with the New York Jets.